 Independent advice will also seek to ensure no argument as to mistake or fraud can be brought later.

-Get in touch if you need advice on any aspect of separating from your husband or wife or specifically legal advice on a separation agreement.
+Get in touch if you need advice on any aspect of separating from your husband or wife or specifically legal advice or drafting of a separation agreement.